TZTsai/Calang/README.md

   `Ctrl-C` or a single command `exit`

-You can find the detailed grammar of Calc in "grammar.txt".
+You can find the detailed grammar of Calang in "grammar.txt".
 You can also find more examples in the "scripts/examples" folder.

 ## UPDATES